IntelPython/ibench/README.md

 # ibench

-Benchmarks for Intel Distribution for Python
+Benchmarks for Intel Distribution for Python.

 ## Install
 ```bash